-Church School is available for children in grades K-8 most Sunday mornings throughout the program year, September through May, at 10:30 AM.
+Church School is available for children from age four through 7th grade most Sunday mornings throughout the program year, September through May, at 10:30 AM.

 For Fourth-Graders: About Baptism and Communion (“ABC”) Classes

 Held every spring, this class invites fourth graders to explore in an engaging, hands-on way the meaning of our two sacraments: baptism and communion.
 This memorable rite of passage is taught by clergy and enriches the children’s connection to the church.
 The program culminates in a special breakfast, and participation in communion.

 The Children’s Library was dedicated in 1986 in honor of Donald B. Whittemore, an elder and member of the Consistory.
 Ranging in interest from nursery school through the sixth grade, the collection contains books on religious themes, picture books and poetry for family sharing, fiction, science and biography for older readers.
 Books may be signed out and borrowed for two weeks.

 Our Middle School Youth Group (“MSYG”) and High School Youth Group (“HSYG”) are made up of young people from diverse schools and backgrounds.
 While most are members of the church, any youth may attend, and all are encouraged to bring friends.

 Students gather to worship, play, eat, share stories of themselves and of their faith, and find ways to serve their community and the world.
 All meetings are supervised by adults trained in our Safe Church Policy.